Morkalork/ecma-essentials/README.md

 foo(); // 15
 ```

-You also have a "rest" parameters that you can use that sums up all the remaining parameters:
+You also have a "rest" parameters that you can use that sums up all the remaining parameters into an array:

 ```js
 function foo(a, b, ...c) {